johnwcowan/pdp8x/arch.md

 Note that all applicable actions are taken, not just the first one.

  * If the 0x0200 bit of IR is 1, then set AC to 0.
-   The assembler mnemonic is CLA (clear AC).
+   There is no assembler mnemonic.

- * If the 0x0100 bit of IR is 1 and the sign (0x80000000) bit of AC is 1, (that is, AC is negative), then set S to 1.
+ * If the 0x0100 bit of IR = 1 and the sign (0x80000000) bit of AC = 1,
+   (that is, AC is negative), then set S to 1.
    The assembler mnemonic is SMA (skip if minus AC).

- * If the 0x0040 bit of IR is 1 and AC is 0, then set S to 1.
+ * If the 0x0040 bit of IR = 1 and AC = 0, then set S to 1.
     The assembler mnemonic is SZA (skip if zero AC).

- * If the 0x0020 bit of IR is 1 and L is 1, then set S to 1.
+ * If the 0x0020 bit of IR = 1 and L = 1, then set S to 1.
    The assembler mnemonic is SNL (skip if non-zero L).

- * If the 0x0010 bit of IR is 1, then set S to 1 - S.
+ * If the 0x0010 bit of IR = 1, then set S to 1 - S.
    The assembler mnemonics for the previous three instructions when combined with this bit are SPA (skip if positive-or-zero AC), SNA (skip if non-zero AC), and SZL (skip if zero L) respectively.

- * If the 0x0002 bit of IR is 1, then halt the PDP-8/X processor.
+ * If the 0x0002 bit of IR = 1, then halt the PDP-8/X processor.
    When the processor is restarted externally, all registers (user-visible and not) and all of memory are unchanged.
    The assembler mnemonic is HLT.